 The Endangered Species Faire is a Free event open to the whole community.
-This year we are moving the Faire to the Group Picnic Area at One Mile in Lower Bidwell Park for the shade of oak trees and better accessibility.
+The Faire has moved to the Group Picnic Area at One Mile in Lower Bidwell Park for the shade of oak trees and better accessibility.

 Map of the New Location - One-Mile

 The Procession of the Species preparations for the Endangered Species Faire will be underway next Spring.
 We offer puppet-making workshops to schools, and a puppet-making handbook to any individual or organization who would like to participate in the parade.

 The Procession takes place on the day of the faire involving approximately 390 children from local schools who have made papier-mâché puppets of endangered species.
 The children learn about what threatens these animals’ habitats and about environmental conservation efforts.
 During the spring, we conduct puppet making workshops at schools and for the community.
 School children and community members who have made a puppet will participate in a colorful, lively parade through the park, circling around the Endangered Species Faire event, concluding at the stage with a brief performance.

 If you'd like to help keep the Faire FREE to the public, please consider becoming a Friend of the Faire.
 Donate today and help make this event possible.
 Donations over $50 get you a t-shirt.